-Yuche Chen (YSSP'12 & University of California Davis) re-analyzed emission measurement data to identify the amount and contribution of high emitting vehicles in order to ascertain whether targeted measures specifically at those vehicles could be a very cost-effective approach to reducing air pollution.
-(Funded by the US NMO, National Academy of Sciences)
+Yuche Chen (YSSP '12 & University of California Davis) re-analyzed emission measurement data to identify the amount and contribution of high emitting vehicles in order to ascertain whether targeted measures specifically at those vehicles could be a very cost-effective approach to reducing air pollution.

-Danielle Mousseau Davidian (YSSP'11 & Stanford University) reviewed current renewable energy supply curve studies and applied this knowledge to improving energy supply curves in the IIASA developed MESSAGE model.
-(Funded by the US NMO, National Academy of Sciences)
+Danielle Mousseau Davidian (YSSP '11 & Stanford University) reviewed current renewable energy supply curve studies and applied this knowledge to improving energy supply curves in the IIASA developed MESSAGE model.

-David Eitelberg (YSSP'13 & VU University in Amsterdam), who is a US national, compared the downscaling methods of scenarios modeled using the CLUMondo, GCAM, and GLOBIOM models to explain differences in spatial allocation of global agricultural lands.
-(Funded by the US NMO, National Academy of Sciences)
+David Eitelberg (YSSP '13 & VU University in Amsterdam), who is a US national, compared the downscaling methods of scenarios modeled using the CLUMondo, GCAM, and GLOBIOM models to explain differences in spatial allocation of global agricultural lands.